SuperblocksHQ/ethereum-studio/packages/editor/templates/Hello World/README.md

 ### 1. Compile

-Before you deploy the HelloWorld.sol contract, you should understand compilation.
+Before you deploy the _HelloWorld.sol_ contract, you should understand compilation.
 [Solidity](https://solidity.readthedocs.io/en/latest/) is a compiled language, and you need to convert the Solidity code into bytecode before the contract can run.
-Ethereum Studio will automatically compile the code every time you save your changes (by clicking the floppy disk icon at the top of a file) or when performing a deployment.
+Ethereum Studio automatically compiles the code every time you save your changes (manually by clicking the floppy disk icon at the top of a file) or when performing a deployment.

 ### 2. Deploy

-Now let's deploy the HelloWorld.sol contract.
-Again, in the left panel of the IDE, you'll find the Deploy panel (the rocket icon).
+Now let's deploy the _HelloWorld.sol_ contract.
+Again, in the left panel of the IDE, you can find the Deploy panel (the rocket icon).
 Here you can configure and deploy your contract to your local network.

 Configuring the contract allows you to set the name of the contract as well as the contract's `message` variable by specifying the initial value sent to the constructor function.
 Configure the contract within the Deploy panel by selecting the "_Configure_" option.